Tomboxhall/history-of-edinburgh/README.md

 ## Responsive Layout

 The website has been designed to be simple and informative at first, but underneath the that it was also designed to be responsive and aesthetically pleasing to use.
-The goal was to provide a website that a user would run into no issues using, it has also been optimised for all screne sizes and resolutions.
+The goal was to provide a website that a user would run into no issues using, it has also been optimised for all screen sizes and resolutions.
 The smallest screen size being a Mobile screen starting from 350px, all pictures, content and animations are built to suit this.
 The images chosen has been optimsed and positioned on the screen for this specific screen size so that they fit in proportion, but also remain the main vocal points.
 The hero image is the main image, and this remains the main focal point when users first access the site, so the positioning was of most importance.
 A similar approach was taken to the backgroud image on the Contact Us page, it was important to make sure the form did not clash, and cause any visual confusion.

 The breakpoints on this website were chosen by researching the most popular devices, and their subsequent screen sizes.
 My results showed me an Iphone, Ipad and Desktop were most popular, and therefore the 350px, 768px and 1200px were used.
 However, 767px and below, and 992px and above were also used for single CSS commands due to particular features required within each of these breakpoints.
 The use of Flexbox and Grid layouts aided in keeping all content where it is supposed to be, and the transition between screen sizes seemlessly.